okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 10. Enter the email address of the user that you just created with Okta Verify as a factor, and then click **Next**.
 11. On the next page, click **Select** beside **Get a push notification**.
 You should receive a push notification in Okta Verify.
 Respond appropriately.
 12. Enter the answer to your security question, and then you are asked to reset your password.
-13. When you finish, the <StackSelector snippet="applang" noSelector inline /> welcome page should appear.
+13. When you finish, the <StackSelector snippet="applang" noSelector inline /> welcome page appears.
 14. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ## Progressive Profiling